MattRMcFarland/DataStructures/List/README.md

 ## FAQs and Notes
 ### Claiming Memory -- Who Owns What?
 * Caller is responsible for destroying the list after creation.
-* The caller must claim memory arguments added to the list because the list creates its own copy.
+* When adding items to the list, the caller is responsible for the memory referenced in the argument of the adding function.
+The list creates a copy of the argument's referenced memory for its internal use.
 * The caller is reponsible for claiming any memory references returned by the list (EXCEPT FOR THE PEEK AND ITERATOR OPERATIONS -- don't claim those!)